callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

 Due to the way the theme shares color values between elements for cohesion, Polka ignores the accent color in your Obsidian settings.
-You can choose your own accent color to be used throughout the theme but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
+You can choose your own accent color for the theme to use in the ribbon and elsewhere but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
 For example:

 ```
 .theme-dark {
-  --accent-main: 0, 225, 60 !important;
+  --accent-main: 210, 65, 255 !important;
 }
 ```

+You can see the effect of the above in the preview below, which also displays the theme's callout formatting:

 ![Customization](color_customization.png)

-Replace `.theme-dark` with `.theme-light` for light mode customizations.
+If customizing light mode, use `.theme-light` instead `.theme-dark`.

 ## Fonts